Hubabuba2137/easyFEM/README.md

 ## How to build

-Tou need a c/c++ compiler as well as CMAKE.
+Tou need a c/c++ compiler, Raylib and CMAKE.

     mkdir build